 Graduates face a marketplace where these professions are enjoying widening acceptance.
 Currently, most practitioners have private practices, while an increasing number are employed or collaborate with community service institutions, major health care agencies and health maintenance organizations.
-Regulation of acupuncturists and Oriental medicine practitioners varies widely: from licensure, to regulation, to being unregulated.
+Regulation of acupuncturists and herbal medicine practitioners varies widely: from licensure, to regulation, to being unregulated.
 Insurance coverage for acupuncture services is gradually increasing.

 There is a growing interest in integrative health care nationwide.
-In Minnesota, Hennepin County Medical Center has long offered Oriental medicine treatment by licensed acupuncturists and has built a national name in addiction treatment and research.
+In Minnesota, Hennepin County Medical Center, Abbott Northwestern Hospital, and the Mayo Clinic are among those hospitals who offer acupuncture treatment by licensed acupuncturists.
 Acupuncture is widely seen as a profession on the rise and is emerging as an important health care profession that stands on its own and can integrates well with conventional health care services.